-Scientists from the Iowa State University in the United States have developed a unique gadget that can imitate the leaves and branches of a tree and help in electricity generation.
+Scientists from Iowa State University in the United States have developed a unique gadget that can imitate the leaves and branches of a tree and help in electricity generation.

 The design of the tree includes a metallic trellis with leaves as a dozen plastic flaps.
-Curtis Mosher, co-author of the paper and scientist has quoted that this endeavour will definitely be doable but the trick is to do it without compromising on efficiency.
+Curtis Mosher, co-author of the paper and scientist has quoted that this endeavor will definitely be doable but the trick is to do it without compromising on efficiency.

 The design works on the following logic-

 The design is based on a Cottonwood tree, as their flattened leaf stalks produce an electric charge when moved by air.
-This process is called as ‘piezoelectric effects’.
+This process is called ‘piezoelectric effects’.
 Regular oscillation of leaves will generate electricity.